adasq/dropbox-v2-api/EXAMPLES.md

 ### sharing/list_folder_members/continue ([see docs](https://www.dropbox.com/developers/documentation/http/documentation#sharing-list_folder_members-continue))
 Once a cursor has been retrieved from [list_folder_members](#sharinglist_folder_members-see-docs), use this to paginate through all shared folder members.
-Apps must have full Dropbox access to use this endpoint.

 ```js
 dropbox({